nayeonshin/nayeonshin/README.md

 Nayeon Shin
 - Phonetic spelling: nah-yeon schin
 - Pronouns: She/her
-- Candidate for a Bachelor of Arts in Computer Science @ Mount Holyoke College
+- Candidate for a Bachelor of Arts in Computer Science